Alberta Schools' Athletic Association

-The Alberta Schools' Athletic Association (ASAA) is the governing body that oversees amateur athletics in schools for the province of Alberta.
+The Alberta Schools' Athletic Association, rebranded as School Sport Alberta (ASAA, SSA) is the governing body that oversees amateur athletics in schools for the province of Alberta.
 It is a voluntary, non profit organization that has 405 member high schools as of 2023.
 It enforces policies as dictated by the provincial board of Governors.

 As is the case with all provincial governing bodies for school athletics in Canada, the ASAA is an affiliate member of the United States–based National Federation of State High School Associations.

 History

 The ASAA was founded in Calgary in 1956 to coordinate high school championships among member schools.
 After starting their activities by organizing a regional basketball tournament, more sports were added throughout the years, starting with track and field in 1958, badminton, volleyball and cross-country running in the 1960s; gymnastics, wrestling, and curling in the 1970s; and golf, cheerleading and football in the 1980s.
 Gymnastics was discontinued in 1989.
 Girls' wrestling was added in 1995.
 More recently rugby was added in 2006, team handball in 2010, and six-man football in 2011.

 The association is structured in eight geographical zones, Calgary and Edmonton as urban zones, complemented by six rural zones.